×

 The confirmation given by the government to the ongoing support to the industry in the form of the AVEC will enable the UK to continue to be the production base of choice for international production”.

-Companies presently claiming for productions under existing tax credit regimes will be able to claim under AVEC in relation to expenditure incurred from 1 January 2024.
+Companies presently claiming for productions under the previous tax credit regimes can claim under AVEC in relation to expenditure incurred from 1 January 2024.
 New productions must be claimed under AVEC from 1 April 2025, and all productions must claim under AVEC from 1 April 2027.
-The existing tax incentives will cease on 1 April 2027.
+The previous tax incentives will cease on 1 April 2027.

 Learning curve ahead